estebanmunchjones2019/plugin-based-architecture-article/Readme.md

-The Web Component's code was already shown in the [Isolating the special feature in Web Component](#Isolating-the-special-feature-in-Web-Component) section, if you wanna copy and paste it.
+The Web Component's code was already shown in the [Isolating the special feature in a Web Component](#Isolating-the-special-feature-in-a-Web-Component) section, if you wanna copy and paste it.

 3) **Modify `index.html`** by setting a global variable called `showSearchResult`  inside the `window` object, that lets the app decide to use or not the Web Component.

 Also, the Web Component must be imported.
-All the following code must be placed at the end of the `<body>`.
+All the following code must be placed at the end of the `<body>`:

 ```html
 //index.html